tpd1001/cka-resources/README.md

 * when service created, kube dns record is created, can use service name, within same namespace e.g. web-service
 * when in a different namespace, append the namespace as a domain e.g. web-service.apps
-* all recoreds of a type e.g. services are grouped together in a subdomain, svc e.g. web-service.apps.svc
+* all records of a type e.g. services are grouped together in a subdomain, svc e.g. web-service.apps.svc
 * all services & pods are in a root domain, cluster.local by default e.g. web-service.apps.svc.cluster.local

 Pods